gericapo/codelab/README.md

-# A collection of GO puzzles and quizzes
+# Go repo for fun